LienDan/Online-To-ASCII-Converter/README.md

 I saw a cool video of something making a bad apple to ascii video which I thought was cool, so I figured I'd try making my own and that this program would be a great way to refresh my knowledge on HTML, CSS and JavaScript as the last time I did something in it was for a class project.
 This project allows users to upload images or videos and convert it into ascii art or an ascii animation.
-As of now, it can only convert static images but I wil update soon to also convert videos.